 Learning Opportunity

-BLC opens its doors to welcome curious beginners and seasoned practitioners to the practice of bioregioning.
-Come for a meal, a day or 4 days.
-Each day will take you deeper into the inspirational field of bioregionalism, and practical pathways to action for today's complex world.
+The first Bioregional Learning Days took place 18th-22nd July 2025 at the beautiful Rill Estate near Buckfastleigh.
+BLC opened its doors to welcome curious beginners and seasoned practitioners to the practice of bioregioning.
+Participants joined the BLC team and international tutors to explore the inspirational field of bioregionalism, and practical pathways to action for today's complex world.

 Sense, discover & design your bioregion

-Join us this summer for a 4-day immersive journey into the heart of bioregional practice.
-Whether you're just setting out or already on your regenerative path, this unique event offers a transformative, participatory experience grounded in place, practice and possibility.
+An immersive journey into the heart of bioregional practice.
+Whether you're just setting out or already on your regenerative path, BLC is offering a transformative, participatory experience grounded in place, practice and possibility.
+Come for a dinner, a day or for the full experience.

 Key information